-When setting up your drum kit for the first time, pay special attention to the bass pedal.
-You can find the bass drum pedal connected to the rim of your bass drum.
-When depressing the pedal, the beater must hit the bass drum head in the middle of the drum and then bounce.
+The bass drum pedal should be connected to the rim of the bass drum.
+When you go to press on the pedal, the beater should hit the head of the bass drum right in the middle and bounce back.

-Most drum kits have two types of toms: floor toms and mounted toms.
-Floor toms should be configured to be approximately the same height as the drum, while your mounted tom should be positioned at a slight angle to you.
+There are typically two types of toms: the floor toms and the mounted toms.
+Floor toms should be located as to the same height as the drum.
+The mounted tom should be positioned at a slight angle to you.

-The layout of your toms can be changed to make it easier to play.
-For drum rigs with more than one tom mounted, you can position your toms so that they are a few inches apart and sit at equal angles.
+Be sure to layout the toms so that it is easier for you to play.
+Drum rigs with more than one mounted tom, be sure to position your toms so that they are a few inches apart and sitting at equal angles.

-If you find it uncomfortable to hit the floor tom, try tilting it slightly towards you.
-You may find that tilting your toms will be more comfortable than laying them flat, though this may vary depending on the height of your drum throne.
+If hitting the floor tom is uncomfortable, try tilting it slightly towards you.
+Typically tilting your toms will be more comfortable than laying them flat, though this may vary depending on the height of the drum throne.